miwermi/pewlett-hackard-analysis/README.md

 ## Results

-The results of our Pewlett Hackard employee data analysis revealed a lot of useful data insights and answer the initial questions that called for this analysis.
-Results that we believe will are most useful are:
+The results of our Pewlett Hackard employee data analysis revealed useful data insights about the potential 'silver tsunami' and answer the initial questions that called for this analysis.
+Revealing result include:

  - The number of current employees that are eligible for retirement is 72,458.
- - The titles of these employees indicate that most fall into upper management (see Fig 2 below)
+ - The titles of these employees indicate the vast majority fall into upper management - including 25,916 Senior Engineers and 24,926 Senior Staff, as well as 3603 Tech Leaders and 2 managers - leaving only 18,011 eligible retirees in non-leadership positions.
  - bullet3
  - bullet4